 To keep your content production on track, take advantage of our content calendar template.
 With this template, you can manage all the content you’re writing, editing, and publishing in one place—from idea to completion.

 Planning and execution are the keys to a great marketing campaign.
 But if you’re managing a campaign for the first time, it can feel overwhelming to think about every piece of work that needs to get done.
 What assets need to be created?
 Who is going to create them?
 And what if something falls through the cracks?

 With our campaign project template, you can map out your entire campaign plan and manage day-to-day execution with your team.
 Use it to track assets and deliverables, plan and execute your channel strategy, and more.

 For most projects, you’re likely to pull together a team of internal collaborators.
 In some cases, though, you might turn to a marketing or creative agency to execute your project.
 Whether it’s an advertising campaign, brand refresh, or research initiative, a successful partnership starts with a clear plan and tight ongoing coordination, which can quickly become a challenge if you’re collaborating primarily through email or weekly conference calls.

 Fortunately, there’s a template for managing your next project with an external agency.
-Use it to keep track of deliverables, work in progress, priority levels, and budgets in one place, so you can focus on producing great work together.
+Use it to draft your creative brief, keep track of deliverables, work in progress, priority levels, and budgets in one place, so you can focus on producing great work together.

 User research is a critical part of the product development lifecycle.
 It’s during this phase that product managers and user experience researchers learn about the needs and goals of their customers, uncovering insights that unlock entirely new product opportunities.